simonduq/openlab/appli/education/distributed_algorithm/README.md

 Practical work for course 'Distributed Algorithms and Network Systems' from MiSCIT Master - Grenoble - Fall 2014.

-Prepared by Federican Garin and Gaëtan Harter
+Prepared by Federica Garin and Gaëtan Harter

 Goal
 ----

 Cooperative algorithms using radio communicating nodes:

-* Estimate the average of all node a randomly generated value
++ Average consensus: all nodes compute the average of some values, where initially each value is known by a single node
-    * Syncronous communication
+    - Syncronous communication
-    * 'Gossip' mode communication
+    - 'Gossip' mode communication
-* Estimate the whole number of nodes
++ Estimate the number of nodes